 3) Roast Dinner

 One of Britain’s favourites, the roast is arguably the most traditional British meal.
 Served on a Sunday, it consists of roasted meat, roast potatoes, gravy, and vegetables.

-The Brits love a pie, so much so that there is a dedicated British Pie Week to celebrate the dish!
+The Brits love a cake, so much so that there is a dedicated British Pie Week to celebrate the dish!

 5) Bacon Sandwich